brunolau/vs-taco-update/README.md

 3. Open command prompt (type cmd.exe) and launch it as Administrator
 4. Navigate to the newly created directory (cd C:\Taco), this will be the folder, where npm will store the libraries we are about to download
 5. Install the desired cordova version (npm install cordova@7.1.0) [don't use the -g switch]
+6. Install the latest cordova-simulator package (npm install cordova-simulator) [don't use the -g switch]
-6. Install npm (npm install npm) [don't use the -g switch], this should add npm into the node_modules directory
+7. Install npm (npm install npm) [don't use the -g switch], this should add npm into the node_modules directory
-7. Type "npm shrinkwrap" into the command prompt and execute it
+8. Type "npm shrinkwrap" into the command prompt and execute it
-8. Navigate to VS TACO directory (it should be located somewhere in C:\ProgramData\Microsoft\VisualStudio\MDA, in my case it was C:\ProgramData\Microsoft\VisualStudio\MDA\284aeaec)
+9. Navigate to VS TACO directory (it should be located somewhere in C:\ProgramData\Microsoft\VisualStudio\MDA, in my case it was C:\ProgramData\Microsoft\VisualStudio\MDA\284aeaec)
-9. Copy the taco-toolset-6.3.1 into another folder and name it according to the cordova version you are about to install (e.g. taco-toolset-7.1.0, I will call it this way for the rest of the tutorial)
+10. Copy the taco-toolset-6.3.1 into another folder and name it according to the cordova version you are about to install (e.g. taco-toolset-7.1.0, I will call it this way for the rest of the tutorial)
-10. Now the fun begins.
+11. Now the fun begins.
 In this copied folder (taco-toolset-7.1.0), delete the node_modules, node.exe, npm-shrinkwrap.json
-11. From the C:\Taco folder, copy the node_modules folder and npm-shrinkwrap.json into the taco-toolset-7.1.0 folder
+12. From the C:\Taco folder, copy the node_modules folder and npm-shrinkwrap.json into the taco-toolset-7.1.0 folder
-12. Copy node.exe from the Node.js installation directory to ensure you have latest Node.js in your toolset (default location being C:\Program Files\nodejs)
+13. Copy node.exe from the Node.js installation directory to ensure you have latest Node.js in your toolset (default location being C:\Program Files\nodejs)
-13. In the command prompt, execute "node --version" command, this will output the Node.js version (e.g. 8.11.3)
+14. In the command prompt, execute "node --version" command, this will output the Node.js version (e.g. 8.11.3)
-14. In the command prompt, execute "npm -version", this will output the NPM version (e.g. 5.6.0)
+15. In the command prompt, execute "npm -version", this will output the NPM version (e.g. 5.6.0)
-15. In the taco-toolset-7.1.0 folder, edit the versions.json file and set the approperiate versions in there (cordova, node, npm).
+16. In the taco-toolset-7.1.0 folder, edit the versions.json file and set the approperiate versions in there (cordova, node, npm).
 Here you also specify the Cordova-android version used by the toolset
-16. In the same folder, edit the package.json file, again, replace the "6.3.1" version with your own (7.1.0)
+17. In the same folder, edit the package.json file, again, replace the "6.3.1" version with your own (7.1.0)
-17. Your custom toolset is now ready, just copy it next to the taco-toolset-6.3.1 folder, close all Visual studio instances and you are good to go
+18. Your custom toolset is now ready, just copy it next to the taco-toolset-6.3.1 folder, close all Visual studio instances and you are good to go

 Note that starting with Cordova-Android @6.4.0 the output structure changed and in order to build succesfully, you also need to patch the vstacwrapper.js file.
-See my implementation (in the 7.1.0 tooling) for more details
+See my implementation (in the 9.0.0 tooling) for more details